Heart and Brain Connection: The Science Behind It

 Depression and Heart Disease

 Depression has been recognized as a significant risk factor for coronary artery disease (CAD), the most common type of heart disease.
 Individuals with depression are more likely to develop CAD, partly because depression affects the body in ways that increase the risk factors for heart disease.
 These include changes in heart rate and blood circulation, increased inflammation, and alterations in the hypothalamic-pituitary-adrenal (HPA) axis, which can lead to higher cortisol levels and subsequent heart damage.
-Furthermore, depression can lead to behaviors that compromise heart health, such as poor diet, lack of exercise, and smoking (Penninx et al., 2013).
+Furthermore, depression can lead to behaviors that compromise heart health, such as poor diet, lack of exercise, and smoking.

 Anxiety, Hypertension, and Heart Failure

 Anxiety disorders are associated with several mechanisms that increase the risk of hypertension (high blood pressure) and heart failure.
 Anxiety can cause temporary spikes in blood pressure and heart rate, and chronic anxiety may lead to sustained high blood pressure, a major risk factor for heart disease.
-The stress response associated with anxiety can also result in increased levels of adrenaline and cortisol, which, over time, can lead to heart damage (Celano et al., 2016).
+The stress response associated with anxiety can also result in increased levels of adrenaline and cortisol, which, over time, can lead to heart damage.

 Learn more about heart and gut health.